 Bankruptcy fraud in Nevada is when a person who is pursuing bankruptcy protection tries to defraud the Court by intentionally filing fraudulent documents or making false claims.
 Typical fraudulent acts that may invite prosecution include the concealment of assets, destruction of paperwork and records, and untrue declarations.

-The rise of bankruptcy cases amid the COVID-19 pandemic has inevitably spurred a rise in the white-collar crime of bankruptcy fraud.
+The rise of bankruptcy cases has inevitably spurred a rise in the white-collar crime of bankruptcy fraud.
 The punishment may include steep fines and years in prison.
-But a Nevada criminal defense attorney who is experienced in this kind of law may be able to get the charges lessened or thrown out altogether.
+However, a Nevada criminal defense attorney who is experienced in this kind of law may be able to get the charges lessened or thrown out altogether.